smuchow1962/conversion-table-manager/README.md

 {
     main: {
         unit: string,       // The major unit type (e.g., 'cm', 'p', etc.)
-        value: Number,       // The numeric value associated with the major unit
+        value: number,       // The numeric value associated with the major unit
-        scale: Number,       // The scale factor of the major unit relative to the base unit
+        scale: number,       // The scale factor of the major unit relative to the base unit
-        bias: Number         // The bias value for the major unit (added after scaling) },
+        bias: number         // The bias value for the major unit (added after scaling) },
     sub: {
         unit: string,        // The minor unit type (optional, e.g., 'pt' for points)
-        value: Number,       // The numeric value for the minor unit (optional)
+        value: number,       // The numeric value for the minor unit (optional)
-        scale: Number,       // The scale factor of the minor unit (optional)
+        scale: number,       // The scale factor of the minor unit (optional)
-        bias: Number         // The bias value for the minor unit (optional) },
+        bias: number         // The bias value for the minor unit (optional) },
     base: string             // The key for the base unit used for conversion }
 ```

 If the input does not contain a minor unit, the `sub` field will be `null`.
-The `base` field will
-contain the key of the base unit defined in the conversion table, which is used for conversion
+The `base` field will contain the key of the base unit defined in the conversion table, which is used for conversion purposes.
-purposes.

 ## Conversion Table Properties

 ### Structure

-A Units Conversion Table is an object in which each key represents a unit, and the value associated
-with each key is an object that defines the following properties:
+A Units Conversion Table is an object in which each key represents a unit, and the value associated with each key is an object that defines the following properties:

 - **base**: `boolean` (required) — Marks the unit as the base unit with a scale of 1 and a bias of 0.
-Only one
-  of the units should have `base: true`.
+Only one of the units should have `base: true`.
 - **scale**: `number` (optional, default: 1.0) — Conversion factor relative to the base unit.
 This is how the unit relates to the base unit.
 - **bias**: `number` (optional, default: 0) — A value added after scaling to the number.
-Useful
-  in temperature conversions.
+Useful in temperature conversions.
 - **minor**: `string` (optional) — The unit may have a minor unit.
-For example, Picas have
-  Points as their minor unit.
+For example, Picas have Points as their minor unit.
 Ciceros have Didots.
 - **alias**: `string` (optional) — An alias for another unit.
-The alias behaves the same as
+The alias behaves the same as the unit.
-  the unit.
 For example, `i` is an alias for `in`, which represents 'inches'.
 - **term**: `string` (optional) — Descriptive name or pattern of the unit.

 ### Example: Temperature Conversion Table